Friday, November 8

 Been working on tidying a few things up here betwen the heat and one thing there's a fair few of is books, specifically annuals of various kinds.

-We usually kept our eye peeled and ears opened for any advance information that years annuals and back when I was a younger child such an adverisement and an order form were fairly common in publications your parents, relatives and that saw plus often the catalogue companies carried a number so together with a new school jumper you might of recievd a copy of the Tiger annual for the upcoming year.
+We usually kept our eye peeled and ears opened for any advance information that years annuals and back when I was a younger child such an advertisement and an order form were fairly common in publications your parents, relatives and that saw plus often the catalogue companies carried a number so together with a new school jumper you might of recieved a copy of the Tiger annual for the upcoming year.

 There are a number of cubs annuals here, some officially endorsed others not and today they remain popular with people so go to any "antique" or auction house and you'll see them and f course on Ebay you'll find a load listed too.